-The directors of the film, Anaïs & Olivier Spiro, have developed a very close relationship to Yuja Wang, since they started to work with her in 2010 at Verbier Festival.
-Since then, they have completed four recordings of Yuja Wang concerts.
-Both have been directing documentaries, recordings of opera theatre and dance performances, live broadcasts, and film adaptations of operas since 15 years, They also work as cinematographers and editors on most of their films as well as in collaboration with other directors.
+Filmmakers Anaïs & Olivier Spiro have a very close relationship with Yuja Wang: they started to work with her in 2010 at Verbier Festival, and since then have completed four films of her landmark concerts.
+Directing documentaries, recording opera, theater, and dance, making live broadcasts, and film adaptations of operas for the past 15 years, the Spiros work as cinematographers and editors as well as in collaboration with other directors.

 Yuja Wang appears courtesy of Deutsche Grammophon.